 This makes the already-stressed, overworked liver work even harder.
-This extra workload can result in severe liver problems and may lead to a cascade of health issues.
+This extra workload can result in severe liver problems and lead to a cascade of health issues.

 Don’t let the fear of needles and injections stop you from adding the powerful tool of testosterone to your anti-aging arsenal.